jeshuamaxey/ferret/README.md

 All the code for **Low Pass** is open source, released under the MIT license.
 You may view it [here](http://github.com/jeshuamaxey/low-pass" target="_blank).

-## Run Locally (Python)
+## Run Locally

 Once you have the repo cloned run:

-`pip install -r requirements.txt`

-Then to spin up the server type:

-`python twitter.py`

-The app is now accessible at `http://localhost:5000/public/index.html`

-## Run Locally (Node)

-Once you have the repo cloned run:

 `npm install`

+You must have a mongod instance running on your machine.
+Information can be found here: http://docs.mongodb.org/manual/installation/

 Then to spin up the server type:

 `npm start`

 The app is now accessible at `http://localhost:3000`
-## Node branch (more beta)

-You must have a mongod instance running on your machine.
-Information can be found here: http://docs.mongodb.org/manual/installation/

-Clone low-pass and navigate to low-pass/low-pass.

 Create a file in the `data` folder called `twitterapi.json`